- They are basically a nod toward situational, reality-based self-defense (RBSD)

 - Do you know of any other studies besides the UK HAOV study that resulted in data like this? perhaps more recent or specific to the US?

-- To what degree does your self-defence practice reference the most common attacks that you might expect to experience?
+- To what degree does your self-defense practice reference the most common attacks that you might expect to experience?

 Patrick Parker is a Christian, husband, father, martial arts teacher, Program Director for a Cardiac Rehab, and a Ph.D.
 Contact: email@example.com or phone 601.248.7282 木蓮